The Return

 opportunity came up before she could flank the priest.
 With an exposed head and

 chest the blonde took the most educational target.
-Five rounds each weighing
+Five rounds each weighing over thirty-five

-into the protective aura at over twice the speed of sound.
+protective aura at over twice the speed of sound.

 He had no chance to dodge and